MechMindRobotics/mecheye_csharp_samples/README.md

 2. Clone this repository to a specific folder.

-3. Open MechEyeNETSamples.sln file in Visual Studio (2019 is recommended), build and run it.
+3. Open MechEyeCSharpSamples.sln file in Visual Studio (2019 is recommended), build and run it.

    > Make sure .Net Desktop Development is installed in Visual Studio.